 We were curious when chef Benjy Mason (Down House) began promoting an idea on Facebook for a fundraiser (now called Dining for Democracy) to benefit the ACLU, an organization that has been especially busy the last three weeks: Because of the many, many immigrants who work in Houston’s restaurants and hotels, there has been a need for financial assistance for organizations – such as the ACLU – that have worked along with local immigration attorneys to assist people who are detained at Bush International Airport or simply have questions about their immigrant status.
 Many concerns come from legal immigrants working in Houston kitchens, who are integral to the success of our local hospitality industry.

 Now, a fundraiser is officially under way and continuing to add restaurants to its roster of participants.
-Axelrad, Riel, Double Trouble, Poison Girl, Down House, Little Dipper, Big Star, Grand Prize and El Big Bad are some of the first to sign up as supporters of Dining for Democracy.
+Axelrad, Riel, Double Trouble, Poison Girl, Down House, Little Dipper, Big Star, Grand Prize, Kiran’s, Benjy’s and El Big Bad are some of the first to sign up as supporters of Dining for Democracy.
+To see the full list of participants, click here.

 From the Dining from Democracy statement: